position-pal/Documentation/content/docs/3-arch-design/4-patterns.md

 Whenever the state of the business entity changes a new event is appended to the list of events, making it possible for the application to reconstruct the entity's state by replaying the events.

 This approach suits well both the location and chat services, as they need to keep track of the history of the location updates and chat messages, respectively.
-Moreover, this approach allows the system to be more resilient to failures, as the state can be reconstructed by replaying the events, and more scalable as it enables efficient distribution of workload across multiple services, reduces contention on the database by leveraging an append-only storage model, and facilitates the creation of optimized read models through event-driven processing.
+Moreover, this approach allows the system to be more resilient to failures, as the state can be reconstructed by replaying the events, more scalable, as it enables efficient distribution of workload across multiple services, reduces contention on the database by leveraging an append-only storage model and facilitates the creation of optimized read models through event-driven processing.

 ## Communication styles